HeroicKatora/zosimos/docs/roadmap.md

   philosophy) and such hooks serialize the execution unnecessarily, in some situations the user may fine cost acceptable for the gain of arbitrarily executing intermediate Rust / host / CPU code.
+- [ ] Non-Linear control flow, possibly scalar runtime values and a concept of dynamic host-side buffers.
+In particular, a read-back operation that isn't an output so that hooks can be written.

 ## Long term
 - [ ] Oversized images.
 It's no problem for almost arbitrarily large textures